 A unique little gem in Warsaw’s Praga district, the Neon Museum is a private initiative of photographer Ilona Karwińska.
 This museum is the biggest collection of neons in Europe and the only one in Poland.

 When entering the Neon Museum, you will be presented with an illuminating timeline of Warsaw’s post-war past.
-What role could a neon play in communist Warsaw?
+What role did neons play in Warsaw?
 How did it influence the way Varsovians perceived their city?
 And how could such an eccentric and colorful medium be used in dull communist Poland?
 You will find the answers to all of these questions at the museum.

 The visit will be brief – it won’t take more than 30 minutes – but stimulating.
 If you want to learn more about Polish post-war history, or if you love typography, neons or design, visiting this museum is an absolute must.